stepstone-tech/hnswlib-jna/README.md

 ## __Manual Compilation (Whenever it is advised)__

-This section includes more information about how to compile the shared libraries on Windows, Linux and Mac. __If you were able to run the example project, this section can be ignored.__
+This section includes more information about how to compile the shared libraries on Windows, Linux and Mac. __If you were able to run the example project on your PC, this section can be ignored.__

 ### __Compiling the Shared Library__